Sums of two squares and the tau-function: Ramanujan's trail: Second Interlude: Ramanujan's tau-function

 Another non-obvious result involves the \emph{Padovan sequence} \cite{OEIS}, which is defined by $B_0=0, B_1=B_2=1$, and by $B_n=B_{n-2}+B_{n-3}$ for every $n\ge 3.$ The second author and A.~Noubissie \cite{MN} showed that a prime $p$ divides $B_{p-1}$ if and only if $\tau(p)\equiv 2~({\rm mod~}23).$

 After Wilton's paper many further ones with congruences for the tau-function appeared.
 This whole rag-bag of results begged for a more theoretical explanation, which only became available in the early 1970s, and rests on the Serre--Deligne representation theorem and the theory of modular forms modulo $\ell.$ Thus the congruence modulo 691 in \eqref{ramacongruences} is a consequence of the $\Delta$-function reducing to the Eisenstein series $E_{12}$ modulo 691.
 The Eisenstein series have sums of divisor functions as Fourier coefficients.
-For a detailed survey, we refer the reader to H.P.F.~Swinnerton-Dyer's paper \cite{S-D}.
+For a detailed survey, we refer the reader to H.P.F.~Swinnerton-Dyer's paper \cite{S-D}. \pieter{In the modern approach to understanding these congruences mod $\ell$, the theory of Galois representations plays a major role, with interesting congruences typically arising if the image of the representation in $\text{GL}_2(\mathbb F_{\ell})$ is small.
+Focusing only on divisibility by $\ell$ of the Fourier coefficients allows us to rather consider the traceless matrices in the projectification $\text{PGL}_2(\mathbb F_{\ell})$.
+Here thanks to a celebrated result of Dickson all the possible images have been classified.
+For each of them certain information on the $\ell$-divisibility of the Fourier coefficient can be deduced, for details see, e.g., M.~Daas \cite{Daas}.}

 Many of the results proved in this setting eventually played a role in the work on Fermat's Last Theorem by Ribet, Wiles and others!
 Thus here again Ramanujan's trail would eventually become a highway.